ibm-cloud-docs/watson-assistant/handle-errors.md

 - **Route to conversational search**

    Select this option for your assistant to route to conversational search when the user’s input does not match any actions.
-If conversational search generates a response that falls below its response confidence score threshold, the assistant falls back to your “No matches” action.
-You can configure the response confidence score threshold or **Tendency to say “I don’t know”**, in the conversational search settings.
+If conversational search generates a response that falls below its response confidence score threshold, the assistant falls back to your **No matches** action.
+You can configure the response confidence score threshold or **Tendency to say “I don’t know”**, in the [conversational search settings](/docs/watson-assistant?topic=watson-assistant-conversational-search#conversational-search-setup).

    Before you select **Route to conversational search**, you must configure the search integration and enable the conversational search.